 From an anthropological or sociological perspective, however, humans are far from rational actors and human behavior is governed by highly emotional and symbolic (ie irrational) moods, feelings and persuasions and these irrationalities operate within market mechanisms and affect economic outcomes.
 In the job market, for example, a rational actor would offer employment to the best possible candidate among the pool of applicants because the best candidate would maximize economic potential and thereby serve the best interests of the company.
 That is seldom the case, however.
 Watch the video clips from the film ‘Freakonomics’ below and consider; what is the symbolic action taking place and how does that symbolic action interact with irrationality in the market to generate an unpredictable economic outcome?

 Based on the research presented in the videos, changes in naming patterns within a cultural community in the United States during the 60s-90s symbolically represented a movement to reclaim cultural identity.
 This human symbolic action interacted with the irrationality of racism and prejudice as applicants and resumes with names associated with African-American identity were significantly less likely to receive a job offer despite having the same exact qualifications as an applicant or resumes with a characteristically white name.
-Similarly, the phenomenon known as an economic ‘bubble’ is a direct result of buyer mania, or an upward movement in price combined with a willingness to pay significantly more than the actual value.
+The second video demonstrates that this is a worldwide trend.
+Similarly, economic irrationality is the underlying driver in the phenomenon known as an economic ‘bubble’ which is a direct result of buyer mania, or an upward movement in price combined with a willingness to pay significantly more than the actual value.
 To learn about bubbles, click here.
 While classical economics has been slow to acknowledge the role of emotion and irrationality in market mechanisms, commodity marketing experts have been quick to capitalize on ways that emotion and irrationality can be incorporated into market mechanisms.

 Slovenian philosopher, Slavoj Zizek, offers an example of this in his book, First as Tragedy, then as Farse (2010), by highlighting the ways that companies such as the Starbucks Coffee Company incorporate charitable ‘feel-good’ elements in their marketing to persuade consumers to buy their products.
 By giving capitalism the ‘human face’ of charity Zizek argues, consumers make purchasing decisions motivated by guilt and conscience rather than a rational decision to maximize their outcome.
 According to Zizek, attaching charity to a product allows marketers to sell a feeling or emotion in the marketplace.